Role of mainstream and social media in promoting / countering extremist communication, and in recruitment.

 Why might this be relevant?

-The project directly addresses the role of social media in promoting extremist communication and recruitment, and provides counter-narratives and tools to counter such narratives.
+The project specifically addresses the role of social media in promoting extremist narratives and provides counter-narratives and tools to address the issue.

 There is a direct gap in understanding how conspiracy theories and miscommunication on social media sites is being used to create a Covid-19 'infodemic'.
 This is particularly relevant in the context of Muslim communities...